iszczesniak/cpp/memory/index.md

 stack) location to its final destination, e.g., a local variable.

-Modern call conventions allow the memory for the return value be allocated anywhere in memory (at the stack, at the heap, or in the fixed-size memory for the static and global data), and the address be passed to a function in a processor register (e.g., RDI for x86, Linux, and GCC).
+Modern call conventions allow the memory for the return value be allocated anywhere in memory (on the stack, on the heap, or in the fixed-size memory for the static and global data), and the address be passed to a function in a processor register (e.g., RDI for x86, Linux, and GCC).

-The following example demonstrates that the return value can be created anywhere (as the modern call convention allows), and not only at the stack (as the legacy call convention stipulated).
+The following example demonstrates that the return value can be created anywhere (as the modern call convention allows), and not only on the stack (as the legacy call convention stipulated).
 In the example a function returns an object which is created directly in the memory location for global and static data, without copying the object from the stack as the legacy call convention would require.